evans-nyang/healthcare-facilities/mage/README.md

 docker compose up
 ```

-Now, navigate to http://localhost:6789 in your browser!
+Now, navigate to <http://localhost:6789> in your browser!
 Voila!
-You're ready to get started with the course.
+You're ready to get started.

 ### What just happened?

 We just initialized a new mage repository.
-It will be present in your project under the name `magic-zoomcamp`.
+It will be present in your project under the name `mage`.
 If you changed the varable `PROJECT_NAME` in the `.env` file, it will be named whatever you set it to.

 This repository should have the following structure:

 ```
 .
-├── mage_data
+├── .env
-│   └── magic-zoomcamp
-├── magic-zoomcamp
+├── healthcare
 │   ├── __pycache__
 │   ├── charts
 │   ├── custom